National Program Officer

 Joshua Johnson, whose story you can watch on “The Journey Home” on EWTN, has experienced the impact of mentoring firsthand.
 Thanks to mentoring he received as a young man, he left a career in political fundraising to become a United Methodist Pastor, and eventually found himself resigning from the pastorate and becoming a Catholic.

-Prior to joining the Fraternus staff in 2014, Josh started a Fraternus Chapter at Our Lady Star of the Sea in Bremerton, WA and founded and worked as the Executive Director of Catholics United for Life of the Northwest.
-He has extensive experience in ministry, organizational development, nonprofit governance and fundraising.
-He holds a Master’s of Theological Studies (Magna Cum Laude) from Duke University, a BS in Government (Cum Laude) from Liberty University and is currently working on a Master’s in Philanthropy and Development from St. Mary’s University of Minnesota.
+Prior to joining the Fraternus Exective Team in 2014, Josh started a Fraternus Chapter at Our Lady Star of the Sea in Bremerton, WA.
+In addition to serving Fraternus, Josh is the managing partner of Eagle Guard Self Storage, Holy Family Properties and on a limited basis consults for other nonprofit organizations.
+He has extensive experience in ministry, finance, nonprofit management, fundraising, commerical property management and real estate investing.
+He holds a Master’s of Theological Studies (Magna Cum Laude) from Duke University, a Master’s in Philanthropy and Development from St. Mary’s University of Minnesota and a BS in Government (Cum Laude) from Liberty University.
+He is a Certified Fund Raising Professional (CFRE), an international certification earned in the fundraising profession after extensive study, examination and years of successful fundraising.

-Josh lives in South Carolina where he is happily married to Katie and has been blessed with four children, Joshua Jr., Elizabeth Anne, Juliana, and Dominic.
-He enjoys hiking, camping, traveling and adventures to new places with family.
+Josh lives in the Greenville, South Carolina area where he is happily married to Katie and has been blessed with four children, Joshua Jr., Elizabeth Anne, Juliana, and Dominic.
+He volunteers as a Captain at his local Fraternus Chapter and enjoys hiking, camping, traveling and adventures to new places with family.

 Thomas spent the first fifteen years of his life in South Carolina.
 After the conversion of his parents to the Catholic Church when he was five, his family put forth intentional effort to know the faith well.